JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/compiling-and-running/index.md

 ## Compiling and Running the application

-Now you have written our 'HelloWorld.java' class, you need to compile and run it.
+Now you have written your 'HelloWorld.java' class, you need to compile and run it.
 IntelliJ IDEA can do this for you.
 There are lots of ways you can run an application but to start with, you can click the green arrows to the left of the method.
 These are known as [gutter icons](https://www.jetbrains.com/help/idea/settings-gutter-icons.html).

 You'll notice that there are two green arrows.
 The top one is adjacent to the class, and it will run the class.
 Our class only contains Java's `main` method so that is all that it will run.
 However, if you're working with classes with multiple tests in for example, using this green run arrow will run all the tests in the class.